Syria's Bashar Assad: Accidental leader and tyrant – DW – 12/08/2024

 The extremists ended up joining the revolutionaries to further their own cause.
 Eventually, Islamist extremists, with even better funding and support from Gulf states, made up the majority of those fighting the Syrian government.

-One of the most infamous examples of this ruthlessness was a poison gas attack in Ghouta in 2013.
+One of the most infamous examples of this ruthlessness was a poison gas attack in Eastern Ghouta in 2013.
 Rockets with the nerve gas sarin struck opposition-controlled areas around Damascus, killing hundreds.
-It was the deadliest of chemical weapon attacks since the war between Iran and Iraq; and it would not be the last.
+It was the deadliest chemical weapon attack since the war between Iran and Iraq, and it would not be the last.

 Nor did Assad hesitate to send barrel bombs down on Syrian schools and hospitals.
-Due to the brutality of his government, it is estimated that hundreds of thousands of people have lost their lives over the course of the conflict, which has now run over a decade.
+Due to the brutality of his government, it's estimated hundreds of thousands of people have lost their lives over the course of the conflict.
 Tens of thousands were tortured and murdered in government prisons.

 Early optimism

 But Assad's time in power began very differently.
-Although in July 2000 he literally inherited the country's leadership from his father, dictator Hafez Assad, who had ruled for 30 years, many expected the UK-educated eye doctor to be more liberal than his father.
+Although in July 2000 he literally inherited the country's leadership from his father, dictator Hafez Assad, who ruled for 30 years, many expected the UK-educated eye doctor to be more liberal than his predecessor.

 The younger Assad, born in 1965, had only been in office for six months when the so-called Damascus Spring took place, a period that saw the flowering of Syrian opposition media and more liberal voices.

 Back then, he was more popular with Syrians of all sectarian stripes.
-And in those heady days, it seemed that the son wanted to give back to his country what the father had taken away: political freedoms, respect for human rights; and above all, a media allowed to be more open and more critical, even toward its own government.
+And in those heady days, it seemed the son wanted to give back to his country what the father had taken away: political freedoms, respect for human rights and, above all, a media allowed to be more open and more critical, even toward its own government.

 The new leader declared that for Syria to be successful, the country needed to become more modern.